jcm2606/HalcyonShaders/BUFFERS.md

 # colortex0
 Framebuffer.
-Stores the colour of the pixel throughout the pipeline.
+Stores the main colour of the screen throughout the pipeline.

 Format: RGBA16F.